attachmentgenie/attachmentgenie-ssh/README.md

 Usage
 -----

-You can let this module create a new system user with a authorized ssh key which can be used for logging in through ssh:
+You can use `ssh::user` to add an authorized ssh key to an existing user for effortless authentication with ssh:

     ssh::user { "uggedal":
-      guid => 1000,
+      key => "a8a7dgf7ad8j13g",
-      fullname => "Eivind Uggedal",
-      ssh_comment => "uggedal.com",
+      comment => "uggedal.com",
-      ssh_key => "a8a7dgf7ad8j13g",
     }